Industry disruption is threatening PE value creation

 The PE industry faces an interesting combination of challenges.
 Interest rates have been kept artiﬁcially low for several years, LPs have become more risk-tolerant in search of yields, and PE ﬁrms have amassed a lot of dry powder.
 Increased demand has also resulted in higher asset prices; with credit being so cheap, PE ﬁrms face competition not just from one another, but from strategic buyers as well.

 Startups are exploiting disruption opportunities faster than mature ﬁrms, which are hampered by a lack of awareness, cultural impediments and organizational structures focused more on eﬃciency (e.g. Lean) than innovation and renewal.
-What’s needed now is a Post-Lean approach to value creation, focusing on deliberate, targeted and systematic disruption.
-The Post-Lean Institute is pioneering new management and innovation practices to achieve this.
+PE firms themselves face cultural as well as know-how challenges.
+PE firms must upgrade their ability to detect and exploit industry disruption, and for this they need outside support.